samcondon4/SPHEREx-lab-tools/docs/user_guide/data_standard/index.rst

   The measured quantities of the experiment are:

     - Baseplate temperature (K)
-    - Heater IR emission intensity (mW)
+    - Heater IR emission intensity (W)
     - Heater voltage (V)
-    - Timestamp at which quantities are measured (YYYYMMDD_HHMMSS.ms)
+    - Timestamp at which quantities are measured (YYYYMMDD_HHMMSS)

   The parameters of the Procedure recording the above information are: